 A shot rolling on the ground sometimes requires you to dive to the floor and use your entire body to deflect it.
 Deflecting a high shot sometimes requires jumping and stretching.
 It’s possible to stretch a bit higher if you reach and jump off one leg with one hand.

 Proper positioning is crucial to being a good goalkeeper.
 Always keep the ball between yourself and the goal.
 A soccer goalie should stand forward of the actual goal line, never on or inside the goals.
-It’s imperative to do this on a corner kick and an indirect free kick to avoid getting pinned down by the opponent.
+Doing this on a corner kick and an indirect free kick is imperative to avoid getting pinned down by the opponent.
 In addition, the angle at which a shot is aimed can be reduced with proper positioning.

 Passing The Soccer Ball